 I could never be a farmer.
-The only thing I can plant is my tail on the couch.
+The only thing I can plant is my butt on the couch.

 But I know farmers.
 They work all around me.
 My house is next door to the farm headquarters of a farmer named Leech.
-(Or is it Leach?)
 He and his employees work from dawn till well after sunset on big green pieces of metal.

 They make designs in dirt.
 They put little things in the dirt.
 Then it looks like they spray stuff on the dirt.
 Then green things grow.
 Rice.
 Cotton.
 Corn.
 Soybeans.
 All of these are a rock’s throw from my front deck depending on the time of year.